 The Sidewalk collection begins rolling out on 17 October 2017 with the public announcement of Sidewalk Toronto.
 With one logo and one website, Sidewalk Toronto is billed as a “joint effort” between Sidewalk Labs and Waterfront Toronto, the un-elected, moderately effective tri-government corporation tasked with developing Toronto’s eastern waterfront.
 A joint effort.
 A dream team.
 Working on the project together.
 Collaboration becomes the name of the media frame.

 But this is only half true.
 Legally, Sidewalk Toronto is a limited liability partnership, in which Waterfront Toronto has no apparent legal standing.
 The partnership names Sidewalk WT Master Developer GP, Ltd. as the general decision-making partner.
-As Mariana Valverde discovers, the partner has the same street address as Google itself.
+As Mariana Valverde and Alexandra Flynn discover, the partner has the same street address as Google itself.

 Sidewalk Toronto’s governance is complex but the public launch is straight-forward, high-powered and positive.
 Sidewalk Labs’ chief executive, Dan Doctoroff, is there — the investment banker with a hand in the “hot mess” that is Hudson Yards in New York City.
 Canadian prime minister Justin Trudeau and former Alphabet chairman Eric Schmidt also attend.
 They take turns straddling the lectern with beaming smiles.
 A large part of Trudeau’s charm lies in his youthful “sunny ways”, and Schmidt follows suit with his brand of “radical optimism”.
 Sunny.
 Confident.
 Cheerful.
 It’s the ideology of positive psychology elevated to the level of public-private statecraft.